glencoesoftware/isyntax2raw/README.md

 detailed in `--help`.

 A directory structure containing the pyramid tiles at all resolutions and macro/label images will be created.
+The default format is N5.
 Additional metadata is written to a JSON file.
 The root directory is in the same directory as the .isyntax file.
 Be mindful of available disk space, as larger .isyntax files can result in >20 GB of tiles.

 Use of a n5 or zarr `--file_type` will result in losslessly compressed output.
-Both of these formats are supported by the downstream `raw-to-ome-tiff`.
+These are the only formats that are currently supported by the downstream `raw2ometiff`.

 ## Areas to improve